Make sure you first read Steps 1 to 3.

-Or, you might get help from the person you live with because of your disability.
+Or, you might get help from the person you live with because you have a disability.
 This could include helping you with your finances.
 For example, you might have a joint bank account with them because dealing with the bank is difficult for you.

 After you answer Part 2 of the Questionnaire

-But if ODSP thinks that your answers suggest that your financial relationship is like that of a married couple, you’ll have to answer questions in Part 3.
+But if OW thinks that your answers suggest that your financial relationship is like that of a married couple, you’ll have to answer questions in Part 3.

 Step 5 talks about these questions, which are about whether you’re living together as a couple.